-• 3DTemplate_Tetra4D_ACR

-Opens the model as a form with all the elements in a3drtemplate_02 plus boxes for Comments, Configurations, Functions, Results, and Details.
-Created and editable with Acrobat X Pro forms features.
+- 3DTemplate_Tetra4D_ACR - Opens the model as a form with all the elements in a3drtemplate_02 plus boxes for Comments, Configurations, Functions, Results, and Details.
+Created and editable with Acrobat X Pro forms features. - 3DTemplate Tetra4D LC - Identical to a3drtemplate_03, but created and editable with LiveCycle® Designer ES2.
+The LiveCycle Designer application is installed with 3D PDF Converter Premium and Acrobat X Pro.